CBD is one of many active compounds (cannabinoids) found in cannabis.

-Another way is by stimulating hippocampal neurogenesis — a process through which a person’s hippocampus basically regenerates.
-This is very important because people who suffer from depression and anxiety often have underdeveloped hippocampus.
+Also, studies suggest that CBD can stimulate hippocampal neurogenesis—a process in which a person’s hippocampus regenerates.
+This is very important because people who suffer from depression and anxiety often have an underdeveloped hippocampus.

 CBD prevents nervous breakdowns and panic attacks

-According to Mental Health Daily, CBD has the ability to completely reset the nervous system after a traumatic experience.
+According to Mental Health Daily, CBD has the ability to positively affect the nervous system after a traumatic experience.

 Let me explain:

-Whenever we get that fight or flight feeling, our autonomic nervous system gets altered — the sympathetic branch becomes more active than parasympathetic.
+Whenever we get that fight or flight feeling, our autonomic nervous system gets altered — the sympathetic branch becomes more active than the parasympathetic branch.

-When we administer CBD shortly before or after that traumatic event, our nervous system gets reset, which relieves current tension and prevents a full blown nervous breakdown.
+When CBD is administered shortly before or after a traumatic event, the balance of our nervous system is reset, which relieves current tension and can prevent the development of chronic anxiety symptoms.

-This, coupled with CBD’s neuroprotective properties, ensures that both your nervous system, as well as hippocampus remain solid and healthy for a long time to come.
+This, coupled with CBD’s neuroprotective properties, can help ensure that both your nervous system and your brain remain healthy for a long time to come.

-Bonus tip: you can use CBD oil for panic attacks, as well.
+Bonus tip: you can use CBD oil for preventing panic attacks, as well.